MSU-DHI-Lab/data-workflows-workshop/learn/data_vaults_in_plain_language.md

 This does not mean you need a brand-new system tomorrow.
 It means stop deleting history when names, relationships, or rights change.
 In this workshop you will practice that habit when you keep original and cleaned values side by side, when Day 02 run records note every move, and when Day 03 validation reports explain exactly what changed.
 ## A concrete example (mini case study)
-Mini case study: A museum has objects (hubs), exhibits and loans (links), and descriptive metadata that changes (satellites).
-Instead of overwriting records, each description update is a new satellite row with a timestamp.
-Researchers can see how a description or rights note evolved, and the system never loses history when an exhibit relationship changes.
+Mini case study: A team tracks devices checked out to staff.
+Each device has a stable ID (hub), check-out/check-in events (links), and condition notes that change over time (satellites).
+Instead of overwriting notes, each update is a new dated entry.
+Later, anyone can see the full history of who had the device and how its condition changed without guessing or digging through emails.
 ## How this shows up in this workshop
 - When you keep original and cleaned values side by side, you are thinking like a vault (never losing history).
 - Run record notes captured in Day 02 flows and Day 03 validation echo the vault goal: track change rather than overwrite.